Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Bubble trees and the Nonbubbling Theorem

 \section{Bubble trees and the Nonbubbling Theorem}

 We are interested in critical points for the usual energy $E$, not the $\alpha $-energy $E_\alpha $ or the Morse approximation $F_\alpha $ to $E_\alpha $ defined by (\ref{E:definitionF}).
-Thus we study what happens to the critical points as the perturbations are turned off, for example as $\alpha \rightarrow 1$.
+Thus we need to study what happens to the critical points of $E_\alpha $ or $F_\alpha $ as the perturbations are turned off.

 This is a special case of a more general question asked by Sacks and Uhlenbeck in \cite{SU1}.
 If $\Sigma $ is a compact Riemann surface with conformal structure $\omega $, the $\omega $-energy is the function